 - 1. Turn the air flow control dial to the position. - 2.
 Turn the fan control dial to the desired position. - 3.
-Turn the temperature control dial to the desired position between the middle and the hot position. - To quickly remove ice or fog from the windows, turn the fan control dial to the right and the temperature control to the full HOT position.
+Turn the temperature control dial to the desired position between the middle and the hot position. - To guickly remove ice or fog from the windows, turn the fan control dial to the right and the temperature control to the full HOT position.

 • When the position is selected, the air conditioner automatically turns on (however, the indicator light on the A/C button will not come on) if the outside temperature is more than 36°F (2°C).
-If in defrost mode for more than one minute, the air conditioning system will continue to operate until the vehicle is shut off.
 This dehumidifies the air which helps defog the windshield.
-The see mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.
+The mode automatically turns off, allowing outside air to be drawn into the passenger compartment to further improve the defogging performance.